|

 Q. Do I need to make a reservation or can I just walk up at the door and expect to get in?

-A. Although the venue can accomodate many at each performance, seating is ultimately limited.
-We should be able to accomodate you, but purchasing advanced tickets or making reservations is encouraged, particularly towards the end of our limited engagement.
+A. Although the venue can accommodate many at each performance, seating is ultimately limited.
+We should be able to accommodate you, but purchasing advanced tickets or making reservations is encouraged, particularly towards the end of our limited engagement.

 Q. If I reserve tickets, do I need to pay for them in advance, and where do I pick them up?

 A. Reserved tickets can be picked up on the day of show and are held at willcall in the theatre lobby until curtain.
 Our Box Office opens 45 minutes before showtime.
-You can secure payment for your tickets in advance and save money, or just pay for them at the door, whichever you prefer.
-For your convenience, prepaid advanced tickets are also available through Ticket Window, Brownpaper Tickets and other fine outlets.
+You can secure payment for your tickets in advance and save money, or just pay for them at the door on the day of show, whichever you prefer.
+For your convenience, prepaid advanced tickets are also available through Brownpaper Tickets and other fine outlets.

 Q. Is late seating allowed?